Common tsessebe: Etymology

-The first known person in the Western world to record this antelope was the English painter Samuel Daniell, who painted it in "Boosh-wana", and recorded it as the "sassayby".
+The first known Westerner to record this antelope was the English painter Samuel Daniell, who painted it in "Boosh-wana", and recorded it as the "sassayby".
 The painting of the animal was first published posthumously in 1820 by his brother.
 William Cornwallis Harris, in his 1840 book about big game hunting, was quite familiar with the species in the Cashan Mountains and Kurrichane Hills, and renders the name as "sassaybe".
-Sassaby had thus become the common name for this antelope in Southern Africa by the end of the 19th century.
-The English later recorded the Tswana name for the antelope as tsessĕbe, by 1895 it was thought that this was the origin for the anglicised word.
-Other names for the antelope which were recorded by Frederick Selous around this time were inkweko in the language of the Masubians of the Caprivi Strip (related to Lozi), incolomo and incomazan in the isiNdebele of "Matebele", unchuru was the Sekuba name given by the Makuba of northern Botswana, inyundo by the Makalaka, and luchu or lechu by the Masaras.
+Sassaby had thus become the common name for this antelope among European settlers living in Southern Africa by the end of the 19th century.
+The English later recorded the Setswana name for the antelope as tsessĕbe, by 1895 it was thought that this was the origin for the anglicised word.
+The proper Setswana name for the animal is Tshêsêbê.
+Other names for the antelope which were recorded by Frederick Selous around this time were inkweko in the language of the Basubia of the Caprivi Strip (related to Lozi), incolomo and incomazan in the isiNdebele of "Matebele", unchuru was the Sekuba name given by the Makuba of northern Botswana, inyundo by the Makalaka, and luchu or lechu by the Basarwa.
 The antelope was recorded as called myanzi in isiZulu and the bastaard hartebeest by the Afrikaners, indeed it looks somewhat like a cross between a hartebeest and a horse.
 The new vernacular name 'common tsessebe' was invented by Peter Grubb in 2005 to refer to Damaliscus lunatus lunatus to distinguish it from the new Bangweulu taxon.